-Q: I live in a remote area.
+Q: I live in a remote area in the NWT.
 Can I still access medical assistance in dying?

-- Any person in the NWT who is found eligible for medical assistance in dying can access it, regardless of where they live. - Your health care provider, or the Central Coordinating Service, can help you to navigate medical assistance in dying and obtain the required assessments.
+- Any person living in the NWT who is found eligible for medical assistance in dying can access it, regardless of where they live. - Your health care provider, or the Central Coordinating Service, can help you to navigate medical assistance in dying and obtain the required assessments. - Willing practitioners will travel to NWT communities when required.
+They may also complete your assessments by distance, such as through telehealth.